mhansson81/Bootstrap/README.md

 # Bootstrap
-Statistical Anlysis of Atlantic wave heights using Bootstrap
+Statistical Anlysis of Atlantic wave heights using Bootstrapping